bleaktwig/yuadrem-wiki/docs/kins/hume.md

 Except for the treb, gats are generally small, ranging from 140 to 170 centimeters on average.
 Another common feature across gats is their eyes; which are usually of strong colors.
 This feature is often attributed as a Blessing of Color<!-- TODO.
 Link. --> given by Et.

 While all original gats had horns, the feature has been lost through the centuries.
-Those birthed by the remains of the godtree, or Et-born, retain the horns.
+Those birthed by the remains of the god-tree, or Et-born, retain the horns.
 They are increasingly rare after the Penance, as nix<!-- TODO.
 Link. --> has destroyed the land that surrounds the tree.
 <!-- TODO.
 At some point I need to describe what an Et-born gat is. -->
 <!-- NOTE.
 Maybe describe what noves, bughna, and treb mean in Jantherlin/Avshenese. -->